stuartshay/terraform-azure-modules/modules/app-service-function/README.md

 # Azure App Service Function Module

 This Terraform module creates an Azure Function App with associated resources including Storage Account, App Service Plan, and optional Application Insights.
-The module is designed for production use with security best practices and VNet integration.
+The module is designed for production use with security best practices and VNET integration.

 ## Features

 - **Restricted SKUs**: Only EP1, EP2, and EP3 (Elastic Premium) SKUs allowed for consistent performance and security
-- **VNet Integration**: Function App deployed with VNet integration for network isolation
+- **VNET Integration**: Function App deployed with VNET integration for network isolation
 - **Security**: HTTPS-only, secure storage account configuration, network isolation
 - **Performance**: Configurable scaling with always-ready instances for Elastic Premium
 - **Monitoring**: Optional Application Insights integration